 ### Dedicated and Shared Sending IPs

-An IP address is one part of the path an email takes to reach an inbox.
+An IP address is one part of the route an email follows to reach an inbox.
 With a shared IP, many senders use the same sending infrastructure.
-With a dedicated IP, one sender or account has more direct responsibility for that IP's reputation.
+With a dedicated IP, one sender or account is more directly responsible for that IP's reputation.

 A shared IP is common for smaller or newer senders.
-A good email delivery service manages the shared pool, watches abuse, and balances traffic.
-You still need good authentication and list quality, but you do not have to create an IP history alone.
+A good email delivery service manages the shared pool, monitors abuse, and balances traffic.
+You still need strong authentication and good list quality, but you do not need to build IP history by yourself.

-A dedicated IP can make sense for larger senders with steady volume, predictable campaigns, and a team that can manage warmup.
-It gives more control, but it also gives more responsibility.
-If your sending is poor, the damage is concentrated on your IP.
+A dedicated IP can make sense for larger senders that have steady volume, predictable campaigns, and a team that can manage warmup.
+A dedicated IP gives you more control, but it also gives you more responsibility.
+If your sending practices are poor, the reputation damage is concentrated on your IP.

-A dedicated IP is not automatically better.
-If you send too little, the IP may not build a stable history.
-If you send poor-quality email, the reputation damage is yours alone.
+A dedicated IP is not automatically better than a shared IP.
+If you send too little email, the IP may not build a stable sending history.
+If you send poor-quality email, the reputation damage belongs to your IP alone.
 Shared IPs can work well when the email delivery service manages sender quality and traffic balance.

-Domain reputation still matters even when IP reputation is healthy.
-If your domain has poor permission, high complaints, or broken [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md), switching IPs will not solve the main problem.
+Domain reputation still matters when IP reputation is healthy.
+If your domain has poor permission signals, high complaints, or broken [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md), switching IPs will not fix the main delivery problem.

 Mailrith lets you choose the email delivery service.
-That service decides whether you use shared or dedicated IP infrastructure.
+That service decides whether your account uses shared or dedicated IP infrastructure.

-1. Ask your email delivery service whether your account uses shared or dedicated IPs.
+1. Ask your email delivery service whether your account sends through shared IPs or dedicated IPs.

-2. If you are a small or irregular sender, start with the email delivery service's recommended shared pool.
+2. If you send small or irregular email volumes, start with the shared pool your email delivery service recommends.

-3. Consider a dedicated IP only when you have steady volume, strong list quality, and a warmup plan.
+3. Consider a dedicated IP only after you have steady volume, strong list quality, and a warmup plan.

-4. If moving to a dedicated IP, start with your most engaged subscribers and grow gradually.
+4. If you move to a dedicated IP, send first to your most engaged subscribers, then increase volume gradually.

-5. Keep the same authenticated sender domain during the move unless your email delivery service advises otherwise.
+5. During the move, keep the same authenticated sender domain unless your email delivery service tells you to change it.

-6. Monitor [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md), bounces, complaints, and inbox placement after the change.
+6. After the change, monitor [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md), bounces, complaints, and inbox placement.

 - Do not choose a dedicated IP only because it sounds more professional.

-- Dedicated IPs usually need steady volume and careful warmup.
+- Dedicated IPs usually require steady volume and careful warmup.

-- Shared IPs can work well when the email delivery service manages quality across senders.
+- Shared IPs can work well when the email delivery service manages sender quality across the shared pool.

-- If delivery changes suddenly, ask the email delivery service whether IP pool, domain, or reputation changes are involved.
+- If email delivery changes suddenly, ask the email delivery service whether IP pool changes, domain changes, or reputation changes are involved.

-- A dedicated IP does not fix weak permission, bad list quality, or missing DMARC.
+- A dedicated IP does not fix weak permission, poor list quality, or missing DMARC.

-- If your email delivery service handles IP warmup automatically, still watch subscriber quality and complaint rate.
+- If your email delivery service handles IP warmup automatically, still monitor subscriber quality and complaint rate.

-- If you manage your own SMTP server, IP reputation, TLS, PTR, and server security become your responsibility.
+- If you manage your own SMTP server, you are responsible for IP reputation, TLS, PTR, and server security.

-> Choose IP setup based on volume and operational maturity, not on the idea that dedicated always means better.
+> Choose an IP setup based on sending volume and operational maturity, not on the assumption that dedicated always means better.

 ## Related Guides